<- Madeen Blog

 Use the flat-rate fallback when:

 1. The utility charges a high card fee.
-A fee above the reward rate turns cash back into a cost.
+A fee above the reward rate turns Cash Back into a cost.

 2. The bill does not qualify.
 The provider’s merchant code may not match the card’s utility category.